Wildlife and Wildflowers

 Bird City Texas - In Progress

 The City of Denton is working toward attaining the Bird City Texas certification.
-This program involves engaging the community in bird education and conservation, planting and maintaining bird-friendly habitats in public areas, and minimizing threats to birds.
-You can help make our community more bird-friendly by engaging in any of the practices described in the resources section and by participating in birdwatching events and citizen science initiatives.
+This program involves engaging the community in bird education and conservation, preserving and protecting bird-friendly habitats, and minimizing threats to birds.
+The city offers and promotes several ways to participate in the program, including educational bird workshops, citizen science events such as the Great Backyard Bird Count, and our Lights Out Nights initiative.

 Bee City USA

 After becoming a Bee City USA in 2016, the City passed a beekeeping ordinance and partnered with the Denton County Beekeepers Association to host annual beekeeping training classes.
 Additionally, the City hosts outreach events like the annual Honey Run in February.
 Denton also works with the community to encourage the development of local pollinator gardens by hosting gardening workshops throughout the year.

 Monarch City USA

 Since becoming a member of Monarch City USA in 2018, the City of Denton has shown its commitment to protecting these important pollinators in a number of ways.
 The City has developed and maintained various pollinator gardens, partnered with local organizations to host gardening workshops, and developed outreach events such as the Monarch Madness which takes place in the Fall.\

 The City of Denton is dedicated to providing habitat for wildlife within the City.
 The Wildflower Planting Program (WPP) further promotes the City's ability to provide habitat by establishing 224 acres of property along the rights-of-way and in open spaces to be planted.
 These areas will contain wildflowers and other native plants.
 These habitats will provide multiple benefits within the City including the ability to provide shelter, food, and a place for wildlife to raise their young.